trappergor/cpp-docs.ru-ru/docs/standard-library/recursive-directory-iterator-class.md

 void disable_recursion_pending();
 ```

- Функция-член сохраняет значение true в объект no_push.
+ The member function stores true in no_push.

 ## <a name="recursivedirectoryiteratoroperator"></a>recursive_directory_iterator::operator!=